vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 ## Problem Definition
 We plan to explore the pricing and rating predictions using supervised and unsupervised machine learning techniques.
 Through supervised learning, we would like to predict the price and rating of an Airbnb listing.
 Through unsupervised learning, we would like to cluster similar listings based on chosen attributes and cluster listings based on reviews.
 We plan to integrate the supervised and unsupervised results by comparing model results on the entire listings data set with the results of applying our models to each cluster separately.
 The intuition behind this approach is that applying our models on similar listings will reduce noise and lead to more accurate price predictions.
+(Need to say what is new in our approach)

 ## Data Collection
 We obtained our data from Inside Airbnb[1], a website that scrapes Airbnb listings, reviews, and calendar data from multiple cities around the world.
 The listings dataset for each city contains listings details (room types, prices, availabilities, host ids and names, average reviews per month, etc.), and neighborhood information.
 It also includes geographic information which can be used to produce map visualizations.
 The reviews dataset contains reviews and comments about each Airbnb listing present in the listings dataset. (need to write here on number of records in each dataset we used and that we used three cities)